 What is ray tracing?

 Ray tracing is a rendering technique that creates more realistic light effects.
-By using ray tracing tech to simulate the physical behaviour of light, you’ll see it bounce off objects in the virtual world just as it would in reality.
+By using this rendering technique to simulate the physical behaviour of light, you’ll see it bounce off objects in the virtual world just as it would in reality.

-While ray tracing has been around for some time in the film and TV production worlds, the release of Nvidia’s RTX graphics cards marked the first instance when ray tracing could be rendered in real-time, making it possible to incorporate into video games.
+While ray tracing has been around for some time in the film and TV production worlds, the release of Nvidia’s RTX graphics cards (late 2018) marked the first instance when it could be rendered in real-time, making it possible to incorporate into video games.

 It isn’t only light that benefits from ray tracing; this more realistic behaviour of light also creates more authentic reflections and shadows.

 Look down at a puddle, and ray tracing should allow you to see your character’s face staring right back at you.
 While reflections are nothing new in video games, developers previously had to pre-render them.
 Clever tricks, such as rendering an identical room on the other side of a mirror, created the illusion of a reflection, but real-time ray tracing makes the real deal possible.

 Shadows, meanwhile, will look more dynamic.
 Think of a rising sun over a forest.
 With ray tracing, shadows are directly affected by the light source and will move accordingly with the sun’s position in the sky.
 The Shadow of the Tomb Raider tech demo also depicted how flickering firecrackers and candles will create more realistic and atmospheric lighting in dark environments.

 Related: Nvidia Ampere

 Ray tracing games

 Right now, only Nvidia RTX graphics cards support ray tracing.
 Not every PC game will support the technology either, as the developer must do some serious updates to get it working.
 The PC games that support ray tracing with RTX GPUs are as follows: